 Promises Kept: After this reposition plan was complete, 2014 3A funds were shifted to focus on attracting new teachers.

 Promises Made: In 2016, 3B was passed by a two-to-one margin.
 The first priority of the Building Our Future Community plan included dedicated funding for our most important resource, our educators.

-will provide an additional $1 million dollars annually to attract and retain highly effective teachers.
+Promises Kept: Per the 3B Priority 1 criteria, an additional $1 million annually has gone to teachers’ salaries in order to attract and retain highly effective teachers.

 In 2018, voters passed 4C, which combined 3A and 3B into our current MLO structure, keeping all priorities while allowing some district funds to grow in step with our expanding community.

 Despite all of this, D49 still struggles in three areas when it comes to teachers.

 - D49 teachers make about 17% less than teachers in Academy School District 20 and Colorado Springs School District 11.
 On average, D49 teachers earn about $49,000 a year, while D11/D20 teachers earn about $55,000.

 - When it comes to staffing, D49 is once again behind D11/D20 in the classroom.
 Having nearly the same number of students in each district, D49 has fewer teachers.
 D49 averages about 14.2 students per teacher, while D11/D20 averages about 12.4.
 The cause of the compensation and staffing issues is a revenue disparity with D11 and D20 of 15-40%, even with the support derived from past MLO's.